jeffreycwitt/hn202/docs/anglosaxons.md

 ...and then to argue for a resolution of that problem.

 The recognition of a problem can often start from noticing things that are interesting, weird, or unexpected.
-Observing the feeling of -- "that doesn't seem quite right" or "I wouldn't have expected that" -- is a good places to start.
+Observing the feeling of -- "that doesn't seem quite right" or "I wouldn't have expected that" -- is a good place to start.

 <div class="discussion" markdown="1">